npowell88/ExecutiveSecretary/GETTING_STARTED.md

 A: They create recurring calendar events (like "INTERVIEW-AVAIL") in their Google/Outlook calendar.
 The app automatically detects these as available time slots.

 **Q: Can this work for multiple wards?**
 A: Yes!
-The database is designed for multi-ward support.
-Currently, each deployment supports one ward, but the architecture allows for expansion.
+The system is multi-tenant - one deployment can serve multiple wards.
+Each ward registers through the "/register" page and gets their own isolated data, but all share the same application instance.

 **Q: What if someone needs to reschedule?**
 A: Currently, they would need to schedule a new appointment.
 A rescheduling feature is planned for a future update.